Which is superior, Windows or Linux?

 Windows is susceptible to crashing and system instability from time to time, particularly while running resource-intensive apps or after extended usage.

-Because Windows is a proprietary operating system, users must buy licenses in order to use it legally.
+Because Windows is a proprietary operating system, users must buy licenses to use it legally.
 This price might be prohibitive, particularly for consumers or organizations with tight budgets.

 Windows versus Linux comparison

-There are a number of things to take into account while selecting between Linux and Windows.
+There are some things to take into account while selecting between Linux and Windows.
 Let’s contrast these two operating systems using a variety of criteria:

 Both efficiency and stability

 Although both Linux and Windows provide reliable performance, Linux often outperforms Windows in this area.
-Linux is often used for servers and other important systems because to its effective resource management and reliability.
+Linux is often used for servers and other important systems because of its effective resource management and reliability.

 User Experience and Usability